 What are some pain relief options for episiotomies and tears?

-If you end up having an episiotomy or tearing you can try some of the following solutions to help ease the pain.
+If you end up having an episiotomy, or any tearing of the vaginal opening, you can try some of the following solutions to help ease the pain.

 - Take a sitz bath–a portable bath that you place over a toilet that allows warm water to cover the wound.

 - Use medication such as Tucks Medicated Pads.